jzombie/etf-matcher/README.md

   - Docker version 26.1.3 (may work with earlier versions of Docker).
   - A Unix terminal shell (such as Bash or Zsh)

+_Note: If using the Docker environment, a .env file will be [automatically generated](docker_build_helpers/generate_env.sh)._

 You can skip using Docker altogether if that's your thing, but it will be harder to build.

-_Note: If using the Docker environment, an .env file will be [automatically generated](docker_build_helpers/generate_env.sh)._
+The [docker_build_helpers directory](docker_build_helpers) has various utilities related to encrypting the data in the build, for various licensing conditions.

 ## Development